Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration

 \subsubsection{Parameter Reduction}

 The group parameters in \eqref{eq:unobservables} depend on the current level $z$ of the slow volatility factor and, in the case of $\phi^\eps$, on the fast factor too.
 In order to calibrate completely from the implied volatility surface and not use historical returns data to estimate $\sigb(z)$, we replace it by a quantity $\sig^*(z)$ which absorbs the term $V_2^\eps(z)$.
-In so doing, there is now one less parameter, and we show that the accuracy of the second order approximation is unchanged.
-The accuracy of our approximation is given in Theorem \ref{thm:accuracy} and the following Proposition refers to it.
+In so doing, there is now one less parameter (listed explicitly for calibration purposes in \eqref{parameters*}), and we show {in Appendix \ref{sec:reduction}} that the accuracy of the second order approximation is unchanged.